Unleash Your ADHD Superpower with Flexible Remote Work

 But the system isn’t built for brains like mine—I can’t thrive in a toxic hierarchy where rules matter more than results.

 The stats speak for themselves: 30% of people with ADHD are unemployed, and 80% of autistic people with a college degree are jobless.
-The system isn’t just broken—it’s leaving people like me behind.
+The system isn’t just broken—it’s leaving people like me and my son behind.

 That’s when I realized: